jassem1988/Network-Hacking-WEP/README.md

 >The mode will be Monitor now

-1. Sniffing on 5G and 2.4G networks and find the network with the cipher WEP
+1. Finding the 5G and 2.4G networks and find the network with the cipher WEP
 ```bash
 airdump-ng --band abg wlan0
 ```

-2. Sniffing packets from the network with the WEP cipher with the specific MAC and channel number and save the results in a file test
+2. Find packets from the network with the WEP cipher with the specific MAC and channel number and save the results in a file test
 ```bash
 airodump-ng --bssid 03:DE:4B:AD:CC:8B --channel 9 --write test mon0
 ```